ChronicStim/plcrashreporter-bugsense/Documentation/How to work with BugSense.md

 * Then, in your target properties:

   * in "Other Linker Flags" put -ObjC -all_load
-  * in "Strip Debug Symbols" select No for Debug and Release
+  * in "Strip Debug Symbols" and/or "Strip Linked Product" select No for all configurations (typically Debug and Release)

 * Make sure that "Generate Debug Symbols" is set to Yes.